Updated July 17, 2023

 - It is helpful in tax planning and selecting the appropriate project.

-- The benefits of the depreciation tax shield can be used for tax planning purposes.
+- The benefits of it can be used for tax planning purposes.

-- Plays a vital role in capital budgeting for the selection of the appropriate project.
+- It plays a vital role in capital budgeting for selecting the appropriate project.

 Some of the advantages are:

 - With a depreciation tax shield, the tax expenses can be better managed.

 - It is a useful tool for reducing the tax legally.

 - The net cash profits can be increased as depreciation is a non-cash expense.

 - Inversely related to the tax payments, i.e., higher the depreciation, lower the taxes.